 We currently occupy approximately 52,128 square feet of office space in Parsippany, New Jersey under a lease expiring in January 2013.
 In addition, we lease approximately 5,700 square feet of office space in Waltham, Massachusetts under a lease expiring in December 2008.
-We also have offices in Milton Park, Abingdon, United Kingdom.
-We believe our current arrangements will be sufficient to meet our needs for the foreseeable future and that any required additional space will be available on commercially reasonable terms to meet space requirements if they arise.
+We also have offices in Milton Park, Abingdon, United Kingdom and Zurich, Switzerland.